txt/plm19/doc/lisp2.md

 ### Nested Slot Access

-Example of a recurisve macros.
+Example of a recursive macros.
 Very slick.

 Fixes a problem in LISP, not chains of "`.`" to handle nested object attributes: